 - Glass cutters and carbide-tipped pencils are inexpensive.
-They are more than sufficient when making fairly simple cuts on just a few tiles.
+They may be sufficient when making fairly simple cuts on just a few tiles.

 - Manual cutters are sufficient for ceramic tiles and straight, accurate cuts.
 They may take more time but require less skill.
 They are less expensive than power tools.
-However, manual tile cutters may be less effective at cutting tile narrower than 1/2 inch.
+However, manual tile cutters may be less effective at cutting tile less than a few inches wide.

 - Angle grinders are ideal for cutting tile that’s fixed to a wall or cutting special shapes, such as circles or squares, at the center of pieces of tile.